Harshita-Kanal/Data-Structures-and-algorithms/README.md

 The algorithm thus maintains two pointers into the given sequence, one (the tortoise) at xi, and the other (the hare) at x2i.
 At each step of the algorithm, it increases i by one, moving the tortoise one step forward and the hare two steps forward in the sequence, and then compares the sequence values at these two pointers.
 The smallest value of i > 0 for which the tortoise and hare point to equal values is the desired value ν.

+## Boyer–Moore majority vote algorithm

+The Boyer–Moore majority vote algorithm is an algorithm for finding the majority of a sequence of elements using linear time and constant space.
+It is named after Robert S. Boyer and J Strother Moore, who published it in 1981, and is a prototypical example of a streaming algorithm.

+In its simplest form, the algorithm finds a majority element, if there is one: that is, an element that occurs repeatedly for more than half of the elements of the input.
+A version of the algorithm that makes a second pass through the data can be used to verify that the element found in the first pass really is a majority.

+If a second pass is not performed and there is no majority the algorithm will not detect that no majority exists.
+In the case that no strict majority exists, the returned element can be arbitrary; it is not guaranteed to be the element that occurs most often (the mode of the sequence).
+It is not possible for a streaming algorithm to find the most frequent element in less than linear space, for sequences whose number of repetitions can be small.

+The algorithm maintains in its local variables a sequence element and a counter, with the counter initially zero.
+It then processes the elements of the sequence, one at a time.
+When processing an element x, if the counter is zero, the algorithm stores x as its remembered sequence element and sets the counter to one.
+Otherwise, it compares x to the stored element and either increments the counter (if they are equal) or decrements the counter (otherwise).
+At the end of this process, if the sequence has a majority, it will be the element stored by the algorithm.
+This can be expressed in pseudocode as the following steps:

+* Initialize an element m and a counter i with i = 0
+* For each element x of the input sequence:
+	* If i = 0, then assign m = x and i = 1
+	* else if m = x, then assign i = i + 1
+	* else assign i = i − 1
+* Return m
+Even when the input sequence has no majority, the algorithm will report one of the sequence elements as its result.
+However, it is possible to perform a second pass over the same input sequence in order to count the number of times the reported element occurs and determine whether it is actually a majority.
+This second pass is needed, as it is not possible for a sublinear-space algorithm to determine whether there exists a majority element in a single pass through the input.

+The amount of memory that the algorithm needs is the space for one element and one counter.
+In the random access model of computing usually used for the analysis of algorithms, each of these values can be stored in a machine word and the total space needed is O(1).
+If an array index is needed to keep track of the algorithm's position in the input sequence, it doesn't change the overall constant space bound.
+The algorithm's bit complexity (the space it would need, for instance, on a Turing machine) is higher, the sum of the binary logarithms of the input length and the size of the universe from which the elements are drawn.
+Both the random access model and bit complexity analyses only count the working storage of the algorithm, and not the storage for the input sequence itself.

+Similarly, on a random access machine the algorithm takes time O(n) (linear time) on an input sequence of n items, because it performs only a constant number of operations per input item.
+The algorithm can also be implemented on a Turing machine in time linear in the input length (n times the number of bits per input item).